top of page

 What Is Skee-Ball?

-Skee-Ball is a classic game often found on boardwalks and in arcades, among other fun venues.
+Skee-Ball is a classic game often found on boardwalks, in arcades, and in other fun venues.
 Each player has their own “alley” or wooden ramp on which to throw and roll a wooden ball.
 The alley has a “ball hop” bump to launch the ball upwards at the end and into a bullseye-like set of rings.
 The bullseye has several holes for the ball to fall through, each with different point values.

 The object is to score as many points as you can in the given time limit.
-The games are often coin-operated and give out tokens or tickets that players can exchange for prizes.
-You'll often see several alleys lined up in a row so multiple people can play at once.
+The games are often coin-operated and award tokens or tickets that players can redeem for prizes.
+You'll usually see several alleys lined up in a row, allowing multiple people to play at once.

 What Is the History of Skee-Ball?

 So, just how was Skee-Ball created?
-This fun game has a rich and interesting history with origins in the early 1900s.
+This fun game has a rich and interesting history, with origins dating back to the early 1900s.

 Joseph Fourestier Simpson Invents Skee-Ball

-Skee-Ball's original invention came from a man named Joseph Fourestier Simpson.
+Skee-Ball's original invention was created by a man named Joseph Fourestier Simpson.
 Born in Philadelphia, Simpson later moved to Vineland, New Jersey.
-During this time, Simpson was a bit of a mogul, dabbling in many different careers and industries and hoping for an invention that would lead to something big.
+During this time, Simpson was a bit of a mogul, dabbling in various careers and industries and hoping for an invention that would lead to something significant.

 The stories are lost on just how he came up with the idea for Skee-Ball, but it was one of many ideas that Simpson tinkered with and tried out.
-Simpson tried a number of different inventions over the years, but none led him to fame or riches.
+Simpson attempted numerous inventions over the years, but none brought him fame or riches.
 However, his idea for a new game became his most famous invention and claim to fame.

-The game was inspired in part by bowling with its long wooden lanes where players throw balls down to the target.
-The game also drew inspiration from skiing and ski jumping, which were becoming increasingly popular in the U.S. at the time.
+The game was inspired in part by bowling, with its long wooden lanes where players throw balls down to the target.
+The game also drew inspiration from skiing and ski jumping, which were gaining popularity in the U.S. at the time.
 Simpson's new game included a slight jump in the middle, shaped similarly to a ski jump.
 This inspiration also gave the game its name, changing the spelling to skee.

 The Skee-Ball Alley Company

-Despite its growing popularity, Simpson seemed to struggle to market his new game properly and was not seeing the financial gains he hoped for, instead struggling financially as well.
-He and his two business partners simply lacked the skills and resources to get this invention off the ground.
+Despite its growing popularity, Simpson seemed to struggle with marketing his new game properly and was not seeing the financial gains he had hoped for; instead, he struggled financially as well.
+He and his two business partners lacked the skills and resources to get this invention off the ground.

 The J.D.
 Este Company

 The truth of the story is that by about 1911, Simpson completely ran out of money.
 Meanwhile, Este had played Skee-Ball in Philadelphia and noticed its appeal and popularity.
 He became interested in seeing this game succeed — and profiting from it.
-He directed some large investments to Simpson and his partners, and eventually owned all rights to the game by 1913, creating the J.D.
+He directed significant investments to Simpson and his partners, and by 1913, he had acquired all rights to the game, establishing the J.D.
 Este Company.

 Este was a much more shrewd and successful marketer than his predecessors and advertised the game aggressively in print media.
 This led to the game spreading across the country and gaining popularity by 1915.